delabassee/odl2021-lab/step/pattern-matching.md

 }
 ```

-Introducing deconstruction through factory methods could bring more possibilities.
+Introducing deconstruction through factory methods could brings more possibilities.
 Suppose you have a map and need to extract the value bound to the key "name".
 You could write it in this way:

 ```
 Map<String, String> map = ...; // any map